 Dear Friends,

-Thank you for your continuing support and prayers.
+Thank you all for your ongoing prayers, support and encouragement - it is so appreciated.

 Every blessing,